ant6n/ant6n-blog/content/blog/2017-01-11-trap-tracing-inject.md

 Using LD_PRELOAD to inject trap-flag tracing
 ============================================

-Back to our problem at hand -- how are going to inject trap-flag tracing into an already compiled program.
-The trivial program I was using last time was one that merely executes a million instructions and then quits.
+Back to our problem at hand -- how are going to inject trap-flag tracing into an already compiled program?
+The trivial program I was using in the [last post]()({filename}/blog/2017-01-11-trapflag-tracing.md) was one that merely executes a million instructions and then quits.

 ```c
 void main() {